cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 #### Security Behavior Analytics for Service Requests (SBA-SR)

-CNCF Knative offers the [Security-Guard](https://knative.dev/docs/serving/app-security/security-guard-about/#security-guard-profile-and-criteria) extension (Guard for short) main function is to serve as an SBA-SR. As indicated above, Guard can be used separately from Knative and be deployed as part of vanilla Kubernetes.
+CNCF Knative offers the [Security-Guard](https://knative.dev/docs/serving/app-security/security-guard-about/#security-guard-profile-and-criteria) extension (Guard for short) and its main function is to serve as an SBA-SR. As indicated above, Guard can be used separately from Knative and be deployed as part of vanilla Kubernetes.
 Guard maintains machine-learning-based criteria synthesis to identify the standard patterns used by service requests.
 It also supports manual criteria.
 Guard’s SBA-SR identifies changes in service requests performed by clients.
 It calculates a **confidence level** of **service requests** and is integrated with Access Control, which optionally allows removing service requests suspected as exploits.

 Guard’s SBA-SR offers the added benefit of being able to detect unknown exploits to unknown vulnerabilities without the use of signatures.
 It can help protect services without the usual race between CVEs, Exploits, and Patches.